 How do I volunteer?

-For information on volunteer opportunities please contact Bev Webb, Volunteer Coordinator at (416) 915-5671, ext 235 or firstname.lastname@example.org.
-You may also click here to visit our volunteer section, and complete the online application form.
-Once your completed application form is received, someone will contact you to discuss current opportunities and scheduale an interview if appropriate.
+For information on volunteer opportunities please contact Vinyse Barber, Volunteer Coordinator at (416) 915-5671, ext 235 or firstname.lastname@example.org.
+You may also visit our volunteer page, and complete the online application form.
+Once your completed application form is received, someone will contact you to discuss current opportunities and schedule an interview if appropriate.

 What is your charitable tax number?